The PlanetSolar team is traveling around the globe in a solar-powered boat, and they are going to be the first ones to do it.

 The project’s team has two main intentions: to demonstrate the reliability and effectiveness of current technologies that can help improve energy efficiency, and to advance scientific research in the field of renewable energy.

 They want to inform the public of their journey and research in order to help others learn about the potential of renewable energy and sustainability.

-The team departed off the shores of Spain last September, and after over half a year of sailing west they are now entering the Coral Sea, just east of Australia.
+May update The team departed off the shores of Spain last September, and after over half a year of sailing west they are now entering the Coral Sea, just east of Australia.

 May 6 marked the crew’s month long stretch on the South Pacific Ocean, and their 220th day on water.
 According to the crew’s update, the weather conditions were overcast with wind from the west, and by the end of the day the wind shifted, coming in from the east.